t-denis/AttributesColorizer/README.md

 ![screenshot before](https://github.com/t-denis/DarkAttributes/blob/master/Content/screenshot-before.png)
 ![screenshot after](https://github.com/t-denis/DarkAttributes/blob/master/Content/screenshot-after.png)

-There is an option to filter attributes to darken.
+There is an option to filter attributes to darken and to specify a desired opacity level.
 The implementation requires Roslyn to build a syntax tree and a semantic model.
 Currently only C# is supported.